rphair/frankenwallet/docs/prepare/bios.md

 Without a detailed reading & understanding of these two links above, you might not be able to predict whether your Frankenwallet installation (with full disk encryption, of course) will have an encrypted `/boot` partition... until you try it.

+{: .new-title}
+> Help Wanted
+>
-➤ If you have more insights about this issue that you would like to see included in these instructions, based on experience or experimentation, please report them [here](https://github.com/rphair/frankenwallet).
+> If you have more insights about this issue that you would like to see included in these instructions, based on experience or experimentation, please report them [here](https://github.com/rphair/frankenwallet).

 ### Notes on Secure Boot and UEFI